CsBigDataHub/working-with-vim/pages/windows.md

 `ctrl-w o` or `:only`
 : Only one window, closes down to just one

-To navigate between open windows use `ctrl-w [hjkl]` or `ctrl-w [arrows]` mapping to the same directions used to navigate.
+To navigate between open windows, use `ctrl-w [hjkl]` or `ctrl-w [arrows]` mapping to the same directions used to navigate.

 I rarely use multiple windows open at the same time, I'm  comfortable bouncing around buffers that I tend not to need more things on the screen at the same time.

 ## Tab Page

 A tab page is a collection of windows.
-So tabs may be useful if you rely on multiple different window layouts.
+So, tabs may be useful if you rely on multiple different window layouts.
 I rarely use windows, so tabs are just too much for me.
 If interested, you can learn more about tabs using `:help tab-page`

 <span class="tip">💡</span> Tab pages are nice to open help in.
 This will open help in a full window, instead of a split.
 Prefix with `:tab` first, for example `:tab help tab-page`<br><br>You can use `:tabclose` or `ctrl-w c` to close, the latter closes since closing the last window in a tab page, closes the tab.